"Sweet April showers Do bring forth May flowers."

 Bessie Houdini Seances

-After Harry Houdini died on October 31, 1926, his wife Bessie moved to Manhattan and would try to contact Harry during seances with a code that only she and Harry knew about, to be sure that the spirit medium was not a fraud.
+After Harry Houdini died on October 31, 1926, his wife Bessie moved to Manhattan and would try to contact him during seances with a code that only she and Harry knew about, to be sure that the spirit medium was not a fraud.
 The code was: "Rosabelle – answer – tell – pray – answer – look – tell – answer – answer – tell".
 Bessies' wedding band bore the inscription "Rosabelle", the name of the song she sang in her act when they first met.
 The other words correspond to a secret spelling code used to pass information between a magician and his assistant during a 'mentalism' act.
 Each word or word pair equals a letter.
 The word "answer" stood for the letter "B", for example."Answer, answer" stood for the letter "V".
 Thus, the Houdinis' secret phrase spelled out the word "BELIEVE".
-In the 1930s Bessie moved to Hollywood, California, and worked to promote Houdini's memory along with her manager and partner, Edward Saint.
+In the 1930s Bessie moved to Hollywood, California, and worked to promote Houdini's memory along with her manager and new partner, Edward Saint.
 On Halloween 1936, Bess and Saint conducted a "Final Houdini Séance" on the roof of the Knickerbocker Hotel in Hollywood.
 At the conclusion of the failed seance, she put out the candle that was said to have burned for ten years and later said "ten years was long enough to wait for any man."

 Shroud Of Turin